etingof/talks/devconf-horror-stories-of-iot-security/source/notes-for-speaker.rst

 their master wants them to.

 The attacks that Mirai was capable to carry out includes HTTP, TCP, UDP and DNS floods.
-Considering hundreds of thousands of nodes flooding a single target simultaneously, it is no wonder that even high-profile sites went down.
+Considering hundreds of thousands of nodes flooding a single target simultaneously, it is no wonder that consequences were devastating.

+Mirai attack is thought to be the largest in history - at various points of the Internet, network engineers observed hundreds thousands of individual IPs and traffic rate spikes to terabits per second.

 Attack post-mortem
 ==================

-Clearly, that attack won't be that successful if [unnecessary] telnet service would not be running or credentials would not be that easy to brute force.
+Clearly, Mirai attack wouldn't be successful if telnet service would not be running or credentials would not be that easy to brute force.
-So this is where the manufacturer failed to provide even minimal security to its product.

-What's worth noting is that, unlike 80/tcp, port 23/tcp is not usually port-forwarded on the firewalls, yet 380K+ devices were conscripted.
-We may expect upcoming attacks against built-in web servers have higher success rate.

 Fun facts
 =========